shannonymous/udacity-linux-server-config/README.md

 ## Amazon Lightsail Server Set Up

-If you already have an account with Amazon Lightsail, login.
+* If you already have an account with Amazon Lightsail, login.
 Otherwise, create an Amazon Lightsail account.

-After logging in, click 'Create an Instance';
+* After logging in, click 'Create an Instance'

-Select Linux/Unix platform
+* Select Linux/Unix platform

-For blueprint, select OS Only and Ubuntu
+* For blueprint, select OS Only and Ubuntu

-Select an instance plan (for this project, the most afforable plan will do)
+* Select an instance plan (for this project, the most afforable plan will do)

-Scroll down to name your instance and click 'Create'
+* Scroll down to name your instance and click 'Create'

 The instance will take a few moments for setup.
 Once it is ready, do take note of the public IP of your instance.

-When on the "Connect tab", there is a link to your account page (https://lightsail.aws.amazon.com/ls/webapp/account/keys).
+* When on the "Connect tab", there is a link to your account page (https://lightsail.aws.amazon.com/ls/webapp/account/keys).

-Download your private key, which is a `.pem` file
+* Here, download your private key, which is a `.pem` file

 ## SSH into your server instance